apache/cloudstack-documentation/source/adminguide/clusters.rst

 CloudStack DRS
 --------------
-DRS is a process that can rebalance instances across cluster as per the configured algorithm.
+DRS is a process that can rebalance instances across hypervisor hosts in a cluster as defined by the algorithm selected.
 There are two algorithms available:

 #. **Condensed** spread instances across hosts as densely as possible.
    This is useful for reducing the number of hosts used.
-This is the default algorithm.
 #. **Balanced** spread instances across hosts as evenly as possible.
    This is useful for reducing the load on each host.
+This is the default algorithm.

 .. note::
    Deployment planner will not consider DRS while deploying instances.